DryFire: An Overview

 DryFire in action - a round of trap

 The video below is from the DryFire USA web site and shows Tom Ridge, our US distributor, shooting a round of American Trap followed by a few skeet targets.
-Tom is using Version 4 of the DryFire software - the current release is Version 5.
+Tom is using Version 4 of the DryFire software - the current release shipped by Wordcraft is Version 5.

 If you look carefully during the video you can just make out that Tom has mounted his DryFire unit upside-down on the ceiling (the DryFire software allows for this) and he has placed his laptop to his right to show the results of each shot.

-To make the experience more "competition ready" Tom has installed the Move Around the Room (MAR) optional add-on to move between stations.
-This is not normally necessary because DryFire always brings the targets to you so you see them exactly as you do at the shooting ground.
+Tom is changing his position between stands but this is not normally necessary because DryFire always brings the targets to you so you see them exactly as you do at the shooting ground.

-Tom is using a painted canvas background and a polystyrene trap house to make the experience a little more real.
-DryFire also supports an optional "projection mode" which works with a PC data projector to display backgrounds as well as a variety of targets including clays and game.
+Tom is using a painted canvas background and a polystyrene trap house to make the experience a little more real - these items are available from the DryFire USA web site.
+DryFire supports an optional "projection mode" which works with a PC data projector to display backgrounds as well as a variety of targets including clays and game.

 Tom has the advantage of a very wide wall (he built a room just for DryFire!) but DryFire works with any wall from 3m to 5m in width.